REMEMBERING LISA WARREN JOHNSON

 On Valentine’s Day 2018, Lisa surprised me by coming to a reading I did at the Boulder Bookstore.
 Regrettably, I didn’t know that would be the last time I would see her.
 A few days later she wrote me again: “I could have been a geneticist in another life!”
 Explaining that Part Two of Optimal Distance had peaked her interest in the new science of epigenetics.
 She also said how much she had enjoyed herself.
 “I had a long conversation with Patrice Byrne after your talk, and a shorter one with Judy Reid who was sitting behind me.
 I saw many familiar faces from the past who I heard about or met through my connection with you.
 I enjoyed that part of the evening very much.”

-Still ignorant of her death, in early June 2018, I sent Lisa an email proposal for a date and place for her birthday lunch.
+Still ignorant of her death, in early June 2018, I emailed Lisa proposing a date and place for her birthday lunch.
 When she failed to respond, I felt a vague sense of worry.
-But it has been my experience that most of us become more reclusive as we age.
+But most of us become more reclusive as we age.
 I thought maybe Lisa was treating her justifiably reasonable blues with chocolate cake from Lucky’s Market.
-Or perhaps she had gone east to see her siblings, or was totally preoccupied with her research into human genetics.
+Or perhaps she had gone east to see her siblings, or was totally preoccupied with her research into epigenetics.
 Sadly, I did not know that she was already gone and did not learn of her death until June 21 when her obituary was finally published in the Boulder Daily Camera.

 I loved Lisa Warren Johnson – her wonderful laugh; her persistent precision, and the many ways in which she made the world richer with magical teaching and artistic gardening.
 I was in awe of her ability to see the potential within each of her students, as well as her energetic search for any and all answers in her desire to help Alden.
 She had cross-species relationships with many animals and eagerly opened her arms to the most challenging kinds of travel adventures.
 I will miss her until my last breath.
 Blessings on her memorable soul.